-۷. es your youth need assistance in solving problems and making decisions?
+2. es your youth need assistance in solving problems and making decisions?
 Ho w can you help?
 Watch a local news broadcast and ask your youth to summarize the problem or conflict detailed in each story.
 Have your youth offer a possible solution to the issues on the news.
 Schedule an informational interview with a worker from a job your youth is interested in.
 Role-play a situation with your youth where an issue arises at work that he will need to report on.
 Have him practice describing what the situation was, who was involved and what steps he took to remedy the situation.
-2 Da as your vouth use moth to salve weeklams and communicate?
 3. es your youth use math to solve problems and communicate? w can you help?
 Help your youth become familiar with mathematic symbols, numbers, and phrases.
 Use home improvement tasks as an avenue to work on math-related problem solving.
 Encourage your youth to re-check the calculations using a calculator or computer.
-Keep your weekly grocery receipts and ask your family member to create a chart that shows what your grocery spending is for a two-month period. n 4: Lifelong Learning Skills Life elon g learning skills involve the ability to take responsibility for learning, reflect and evaluate, learn through res earc h as well as use information and communications technology.
-1. es your youth use technology, such as computers, with proficiency?
-Ho w can you help?
+Keep your weekly grocery receipts and ask your family member to create a chart that shows what your grocery spending is for a two-month period. n 4: Lifelong Learning Skills - g learning skills involve the ability to take responsibility for learning, reflect and evaluate, learn through has well as use information and communications technology.
+1. es your youth use technology, such as computers, with proficiency? w can you help?
 Create a checklist of technologies and programs that are commonly used on the job; use school resources, libraries, volunteer experiences, and technology you might have in the home to ensure your youth is familiar with each.
 List on his resume.
-Encourage your youth to take computer classes in school, at the library or through other community agencies. • Make sure your youth is aware of how to use computers and technology appropriately in the workplace.
-Consider exploring what is available in the area of assistive technology (e.g., Florida Alliance for Assistive Technology [FAAST], www.faast.org).
-2 Da and the same of th 2. es your family member seek information from other sources when faced with a problem or task?
-HO w can you help?
-Discuss the importance of employees being able to gather information to solve problems.
+Encourage your youth to take computer classes in school, at the library or through other community agencies.
+Make sure your youth is aware of how to use computers and technology appropriately in the workplace.
+Consider exploring what is available in the area of assistive technology (e.g., Florida Alliance for Assistive Technology [FAAST], www.faast.org ).
+2. es your family member seek information from other sources when faced with a problem or task? w can you help? П Discuss the importance of employees being able to gather information to solve problems.
 Ask your youth to find a new dessert that your family can bring to a holiday gathering, using three different sources of information (e.g., Internet, cookbook, television) Have your youth use an Internet search engine to research a topic of interest.
 Role-play with your youth a situation where he has to ask a co-worker or supervisor for help or advice.
-Role-play with your youth a situation where he has to ask a co-worker or supervisor for help of advice.
-3. ls y our youth able to recognize and count money and to make change if necessary? - w can you help? П Use actual money or purchase an imitation money set that includes coins and have your youth practice identifying the currency and coins.
+3. - our youth able to recognize and count money and to make change if necessary? w can you help?
+Use actual money or purchase an imitation money set that includes coins and have your youth practice identifying the currency and coins.
 Carry cash when shopping for small items and have your youth interact with the cashier and pay for the items.